kitnato/neverquest/source/data/manual.md

 #### Stamina

 Several combat actions require stamina to be able to execute them.
 Most [gear](#gear) has a burden for an associated action which translates to a stamina cost that must be paid to be successful.
-For instance, when wielding a [weapon](#weapons) with burden 3, every attack will spend 3 stamina.
-Similarly, wearing [armor](#armor) incurs a burden that is paid when struck or [dodging](#dodge-chance) and [shields](#shields) incur this burden whenever an attack is [blocked](#block-chance).
+Similarly, wearing [armor](#armor) incurs a burden that is paid when struck or [dodging](#dodge-chance) and [shields](#shields) incur their own burden whenever an attack is [blocked](#block-chance).

-When there is not enough stamina available for a particular action, exhaustion occurs in which none of these actions are possible until sufficient stamina is [regenerated](#stamina-regeneration).
+When there is not enough stamina available for a particular action, you become exhausted during which none of these actions are possible until sufficient stamina is [regenerated](#stamina-regeneration).

 ### Essence